heldrida/vanilla-typescript-babel-sass-boilerplate/README.md

   yarn build
   ```

-  The project is version controlled using a feature branch strategy.
-Feel free to look into the project history using the git log and checking out
-  to the commit history.

   ### Release notes

   - Since we're looking into an SDK, we'll not use any third-party libraries such as React/VUE/Angular.
-For a test I believe this should be alright
-  and would speed up development, as I'd avoid having to workout the boilerplate code.
-But, I'll take the time to create a minimal boilerplate for
-  Typescript and a CSS pre-processor;
+Otherwise, that would speed up development, as I'd avoid having to workout the boilerplate code.
+But, I took the time to create a minimal boilerplate for Typescript and a CSS pre-processor;
-  - The boilerplate will have a development mode, that should have a live reload feature.
-Noticed that for the past 5 years there aren't any new libraries that solves this problem, so I went back and use a library that I was familiar with called browser-sync which hasn't been updated for some time now, but
+  - The boilerplate will have a development mode, that should have a live reload feature, the project package name and version;
-  does the trick;
   - I've decided to use the `stylus` as a css pre-processor, but any would do.
 Opted for this one for its simplicity and no semicolons, etc;